pusher/docs/docs/channels/using_channels/connection.md

 > If authorization fails a `subscription_error` event is triggered on the channel.
 For more information see handling authorization problems.

 {% endparameter %}
-{% parameter 'channelAuth.transport', 'String' %}
+{% parameter 'channelAuthorization.transport', 'String' %}

-Defines how the authorization endpoint, defined using `channelAuth.endpoint`, will be called.
+Defines how the authorization endpoint, defined using `channelAuthorization.endpoint`, will be called.
 There are two options available:

 - **ajax** - The **default** option where an `XMLHttpRequest` object will be used to make a request.
 The parameters will be passed as `POST` parameters.
-- **jsonp** - The authorization endpoint will be called by a `<script>` tag being dynamically created pointing to the endpoint defined by `channelAuth.endpoint`.
+- **jsonp** - The authorization endpoint will be called by a `<script>` tag being dynamically created pointing to the endpoint defined by `channelAuthorization.endpoint`.
 This can be used when the authorization endpoint is on a different domain to the web application.
 The endpoint will therefore be requested as a `GET` and parameters passed in the query string.

 For more information see the [authorizing users docs](/docs/channels/server_api/authorizing-users).

 {% endparameter %}
-{% parameter 'channelAuth.params', 'Object' %}
+{% parameter 'channelAuthorization.params', 'Object' %}

 Additional parameters to be sent when the channel authorization endpoint is called.
 When using ajax authorization the parameters are passed as additional `POST` parameters.
 When using jsonp authorization the parameters are passed as `GET` parameters.
 This can be useful with web application frameworks that guard against [CSRF (Cross-site request forgery)](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

 {% endparameter %}
-{% parameter 'channelAuth.headers', 'Object' %}
+{% parameter 'channelAuthorization.headers', 'Object' %}

 **Only applied when using ajax as authorization `transport`**